 What are the “key results”?

-There are 2 kinds of key results:
+There are two kinds of them:

 - Key action-driven result.
 Success is measured in completed/not completed projects.

 - Key value-driven result.
 Success is measured in the value that the company or customers obtain.

 Here are some results of the key action-driven results:

 - an online course launching